 Students may also appeal academic penalties other than a final grade, such as admissions decisions, program dismissals, academic notice, or progression policy penalties.
 This type of appeal is not used for academic dishonesty cases.
-Please refer to the <a href="https://www.wvu.ncbe.new.ncbe
+Please refer to the WVU Policy for Appeal of an Academic Penalty for additional information.
+Level 3 appeals are submitted through WVU email to the graduate associate provost.